claman/apollo/README.md

-## Percival
+## Apollo

-Percival is a little script I've hacked together to search through a Markdown list of books.
+Percival is a little script I've hacked together to search through a Markdown list of books (and soon: movies).

+#### Reading List

-Given a markdown table formatted thusly:
+Given a book list in Markdown table form:

     |Title|Author|Owned|Date Begun|Date Finished|Medium|First Published|
     |:----|:-----|:----|:---------|:------------|:-----|:--------------|